Olivier Rodrigue

-Olivier Rodrigue (born July 6, 2000) is a Canadian professional ice hockey goaltender for Barys Astana of the Kontinental Hockey League (KHL).
+Olivier Rodrigue (born July 6, 2000) is a Canadian professional ice hockey player who is a goaltender for the Tampa Bay Lightning of the National Hockey League (NHL).
 He has previously played in the National Hockey League (NHL) with the Edmonton Oilers.

 Playing career

 Rodrigue was drafted sixty-second overall by the Oilers in the 2018 NHL entry draft.
 The Oilers traded up to draft him.

 During the season, he made his NHL debut with the Oilers on March 27, 2025, in relief of Calvin Pickard in a 6–1 loss to the Seattle Kraken, allowing 1 goal on 8 shots.

 As an impending restricted free agent, Rodrigue was not tendered a qualifying offer by the Oilers and was released as a free agent.
-On August 14, 2025, Rodrigue signed his first contract abroad in agreeing to a one-year deal with Kazakhstani club, Barys Astana of the KHL, for the 2025–26 season.
+On August 14, 2025, Rodrigue signed his first contract abroad in agreeing to a one-year deal with Barys Astana of the Kontinental Hockey League (KHL), for the 2025–26 season.
+However, in September 2025, Rodrigue suffered an injury in training, followed by a mutual termination of his contract before he played a game with the team.

+In returning to fitness, Rodrigue was belatedly signed for the remainder of the season, on a two-way contract with the Chicago Blackhawks on February 21, 2026.

+As a free agent at the conclusion of his brief contract with the Blackhawks, Rodrigue left to sign a one-year, two-way contract with the Tampa Bay Lightning for the season on July 1, 2026.